-- The Field Director or designee visits the prospective agency/staff. - The Field Agency Application/Information Sheet indicates that one or more programs offer suitable placement practice opportunities for students.
-These opportunities are congruent with the goals and outcomes of the program and competencies set forth by the Council on Social Work Education.
-Students must have the opportunity to have face to face contact with clients. - A BSW or MSW holding a degree from an accredited program who has two years of experience and is in compliance with state licensure laws is available to serve as a Field Instructor.
+- The Field Director or designee vets the prospective agency/staff. - The Field Agency Application/Information Sheet indicates that one or more programs offer suitable placement practice opportunities for students.
+These opportunities are congruent with the goals and outcomes of the program and competencies set forth by the Council on Social Work Education. - A BSW or MSW holding a degree from an accredited program who has two years of experience and is in compliance with state licensure laws is available to serve as a Field Instructor.
 (Note: In some instances, an agency board member or community partner, a community practitioner with a relationship with the agency, a contracted community practitioner, or a faculty member may serve as a Field Instructor if this is agreeable to all concerned parties.
-In this case, the agency and Field Director agrees on an agency-based task supervisor.) - Being in compliance with the state Social Work Licensure Board (may be licensed or exempt). - Willing to submit a current vita or resume and copies of their transcript and/or social work license to the university. - Willingness to attend WKU's Field Instructor orientation and training sessions. - The agency and Field Instructor indicate a willingness to participate actively in the student's learning process and to abide by the agency policies and the policies contained in this Field Manual.
+In this case, the agency and Field Director agrees on an agency-based task supervisor.) - Being in compliance with the state Social Work Licensure Board (may be licensed or exempt). - Willing to submit a current vita or resume and copies of their diploma and/or social work license to the university. - Willingness to attend WKU's Field Instructor orientation and training sessions. - The agency and Field Instructor indicate a willingness to participate actively in the student's learning process and to abide by the agency policies and the policies contained in this Field Manual.